godfreynolan/MediaManagerSwift/README.md

 For this demo's tutorial: **Creating a Media Manager Application**, please refer to <https://developer.dji.com/mobile-sdk/documentation/ios-tutorials/MediaManagerDemo.html>.

+The tutorial is currently only available in Objective C, but there are plans to create a swift version.

 ## Feedback

-We’d love to hear your feedback for this demo and tutorial.

-Please use **Stack Overflow** [dji-sdk](https://stackoverflow.com/questions/tagged/dji-sdk) or **email** [dev@dji.com](dev@dji.com) when you meet any problems of using this demo.
-At a minimum please let us know:
+When reporting bugs, at a minimum please let us know:

-* Which DJI Product you are using?
+* Which DJI Product you are using
-* Which iOS Device and iOS version you are using?
+* Which iOS Device and iOS version you are using
 * A short description of your problem includes debug logs or screenshots.
 * Any bugs or typos you come across.

 ## License

-iOS-MediaManagerDemo is available under the MIT license.
-Please see the LICENSE file for more info.

-## Join Us

-DJI is looking for all kinds of Software Engineers to continue building the Future of Possible.
-Available positions in Shenzhen, China and around the world.
-If you are interested, please send your resume to <software-sz@dji.com>.
-For more details, and list of all our global offices, please check <https://we.dji.com/jobs_en.html>.

-DJI 招软件工程师啦，based在深圳，如果你想和我们一起把DJI产品做得更好，请发送简历到 <software-sz@dji.com>.  详情请浏览 <https://we.dji.com/zh-CN/recruitment>.
+MediaManagerSwift is property of RIIS.
+All rights reserved.